 I use sparkpeople.com on line, for free…helps me keep track of food and exercise…after all, it is calories in vs calories out.
 Then I can adapt to my particular needs (like no milk).
 I have lost 10 pounds and gotten alot stronger following their suggestions, and it got me back in good habits.posted over 2 years ago

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When sandyStyle reaches 200 Chic Points, she will be in the Style Council!

 Personally, I found it very difficult to shed the weight after the birth of my second child.
 It is after one year after my son’s birth that I committed my self to strict diet.
 I watch my calorie intake and I try to exercise.
 I drink lots of green tea with no sugar and I control my portion.
 I have lost a lot of weight and I am very happy.
-I snack on nuts and fruits.posted almost 2 years ago
+I snack on nuts and fruits.posted over 2 years ago

 I actually did a bad thing to lose weight after I gained five pounds from working at a fast food restaurant (those darn employee discounts tried to destroy me!).
 I ate 2 bowls of ramen for two weeks and I walked.
 That’s a total of 400 calories/day so obviously, I lost the pounds.